08 Dec THC vs CBD

 What is THC?

 THC stands for Tetrahydrocannabinol and it is the primary element of Cannabis that gives the sensation of being “high,” and although it is legal in a handful of states, it is still Federally illegal in the U.S. This often what is sought after for people growing and looking for medicinal and recreational marijuana- the more THC in the plant, the more potent the psychoactive effects will be.
 However, this is only one of the over 60 elements that Cannabis produces, and there are many varieties, or strains, that produce very little, almost non-existent amounts of THC – such as Industrial Hemp.

 What is CBD?

 CBD stands for Cannabidiol and is the primary element of Cannabis that provides medicinal, therapeutic, and healing effects, only CBD does not make you “high”, it is not psychoactive, it is not illegal, and it does not show up on any drug tests.
-Industrial Hemp varieties of Cannabis are intentionally grown to produce high concentrations of CBD, while producing negligible amounts of THC – under .3% which is the Federal legal limit – so the positive medicinal benefits of the plant are maximized, and at the same time, the illegal psychoactive effects are eliminated.
+Industrial Hemp varieties of Cannabis are intentionally grown to produce high concentrations of CBD– so the positive medicinal benefits of the plant are maximized, and at the same time, the illegal psychoactive effects are eliminated.